MURANews Spring 2020 issue in PDF format

 Retiree parking permits are issued on a 12-month basis and must be renewed annually.
-Renew prior to your expiry date, online or in person at the Parking Office (T32 room 106, or Campus Store).
+Renew prior to your expiry date, by email or in person (during the pandemic by appointment only) at the Parking Office (T32 room 106).
 Your transponder number is on the front of your transponder.
 If you have questions or have not made a note of your expiry date, please contact McMaster Parking Services by email at email@example.com or at 905-525-9140 ext.
 24232.

 |MURAnews is produced by MURA members Denise Anderson (Production Editor), Helen Ayre (Co-News Editor), Helen Barton, Phyllis DeRosa-Koetting, Marju Drynan, John Horsman, and Mary Johnston (Co-News Editor).
 We welcome submissions from MURA members.|

 © 2019 McMaster University Retirees Association | Having trouble with this site?
 Contact our Webmaster.